-TOP 70 Rainy Day Ideas and Activities For Kids In Sydney
+TOP 70 Rainy Day Activities For Kids In Sydney

-A whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers.
+When it's raining in Sydney, a whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers.
 We suggest going out for at least a few hours to save your sanity and your home from looking like it’s been kid-bombed!
-Here are our favourite indoor and outdoor kids' activities for chilly and wet weather days in Sydney.
+Here are our favourite indoor and outdoor rainy day activities and things to do on a rainy day in Sydney.

 INDOOR MINIGOLF: Visit Putt Planet for some fun indoor minigolf at Miranda.
 This is one seriously quirky 18-hole putt-putt course – you'll feel as if you've stepped into Mombasa as you golf through bustling marketplaces and even sewers.
 More mini golf for kids here.

 GO SWIMMING: Find some of our favourite Sydney indoor pools here. as well as those pools that are heated throughout the year.
 Our top pick?
 Sydney Olympic Aquatic Centre's EPIC Splasher's Water Playground where it feels like summer all year round.

 VISIT A KID-FRIENDLY MUSEUM: We love The Powerhouse Museum (Ultimo), The Australian Museum (now open after a huge renovation), the Museum of Contemporary Art, the Justice and Police Museum (Circular Quay), Hyde Park Barracks and the Museum of Fire (Penrith).

 GO TO A GALLERY: If you can keep the kiddies on reasonably low volume, have a wander around the MCA (Circular Quay) or Art Gallery NSW (Botanic Gardens).
 White Rabbit Gallery (Chippendale) often has interesting art on display as well as regular kids' activities.